digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/org-management/workspaces/workspace_constants.md

 To create workspace constants or secrets, follow these steps:

-1. Access the ToolJet Dashboard and click on the Workspace Constants tab from the left sidebar.
+1. Access the JumpStart Dashboard and click on the Workspace Constants tab from the left sidebar.
 3. Click on the **Create new constant** button.
 4. A drawer will appear.
 Enter the desired name and value for the constant or secret.
 5. Select one of the following types: